Reverent2005/demo-se/README.md

    git clone <repository-url>
    ```

-2. Navigate to the `todo-app` directory:
+2. Navigate to the `demo-se` directory:
    ```
-   cd todo-app
+   cd demo-se
    ```

 3. Install the required dependencies: